General says attacks by foreign hackers are 'clarion call' - WTMJ

 Nakasone said one challenge is that foreign state hackers have taken advantage of legal constraints that prevent U.S. intelligence agencies such as the NSA, whose surveillance is focused abroad, from monitoring domestic infrastructure for cyber threats.
 Hackers are increasingly using U.S.-based virtual private networks, or VPNs, to evade detection by the U.S. government.

-As a result, he said, “It’s not the fact that we can’t connect the dots, we can’t see all of the dots.”
+As a result, he said, the problem is not that intelligence agencies can’t connect all the dots but rather “we can’t see all of the dots.”

 Private companies are typically reluctant to share information on hacks and attempted hacks with the FBI and other government agencies, mostly out of fear of the negative business fallout if it were to become public.
 In many cases, companies don’t even report the incidents to the government.